top of page

 Description

-"Pink tape" indicates that a member has obtained the first possible skill competency level required for canyoning: the ability to rappel and belay using a top or self-managed belay system and safely navigate a canyon.
+"Pink tape" indicates that a member has obtained the first possible skill competency level required for canyoning: the ability to rappel using a self-managed belay system and safely navigate a canyon.

 Prerequisites